Stratifying systems and Jordan-H\"{o}lder extriangulated categories: The Grothendieck monoid and the Jordan-H o lder property

-\item We denote by \(\Sim(\A,\BE,\fs)\) the class of all \((\BE,\fs)\)-simple objects of \((\A,\BE,\fs)\).
-We call an \(\Sim(\A,\BE,\fs)\)-filtration (in the sense of \cref{def:X-filtration}) of an object \(M \in (\A,\BE,\fs)\) an \emph{\((\BE,\fs)\)-composition series}.
+\item We denote by $\Sim(\A,\BE,\fs)$ the class of all $(\BE,\fs)$-simple objects of $(\A,\BE,\fs)$.
+We call an $\Sim(\A,\BE,\fs)$-filtration (in the sense of \cref{def:X-filtration}) of an object $M \in (\A,\BE,\fs)$ an \emph{$(\BE,\fs)$-composition series}.
 Note these are finite by definition.

-\item We say that \((\A,\BE,\fs)\) is a \emph{length} extriangulated category if each object \(M\in\A\) has an \((\BE,\fs)\)-composition series and the set of lengths of all composition series of \(M\) is bounded.
+\item We say that $(\A,\BE,\fs)$ is a \emph{length} extriangulated category if each object $M\in\A$ has an $(\BE,\fs)$-composition series and the set of lengths of all $(\BE,\fs)$-composition series of $M$ is bounded.

-\item We call two \((\BE,\fs)\)-composition series \((\xi_{0},\ldots,\xi_{t})\) and \((\xi'_{0},\ldots,\xi'_{s})\) of an object \emph{equivalent} if \(s=t\) and, up to a permutation of indices, the \((\BE,\fs)\)-simple factors are isomorphic.
-We say \((\A,\BE,\fs)\) is a \emph{Jordan-H{\"{o}}lder} extriangulated category if, for each object \(M\in\A\), any two \((\BE,\fs)\)-composition series of \(M\) are equivalent. \end{enumerate} \end{definition}
+\item We call two $(\BE,\fs)$-composition series $(\xi_{0},\ldots,\xi_{t})$ and $(\xi'_{0},\ldots,\xi'_{s})$ of an object \emph{equivalent} if $s=t$ and, up to a permutation of indices, the $(\BE,\fs)$-simple factors are isomorphic.
+We say $(\A,\BE,\fs)$ is a \emph{Jordan-H{\"{o}}lder} extriangulated category if, for each object $M\in\A$, any two $(\BE,\fs)$-composition series of $M$ are equivalent. \end{enumerate} \end{definition}

 \begin{remark} Our definition of a simple object with respect to the extriangulated structure $(\BE,\fs)$ is more general than what is called `simple' in \cite[Sec.\ 3]{WWZZ}.
-Indeed, our version allows for extriangles of the form \(
+Indeed, our version allows for extriangles of the form $

-\) which are commonplace in triangulated categories.
+$ which are commonplace in triangulated categories.
 However, both versions recover the notion of a simple object in an abelian category or in an exact category.

-Accordingly, an \((\BE,\fs)\)-composition series (in the sense of \cref{def:E-s-notions}) is more general than a `composition series' in the sense of Wang--Wei-Zhang-Zhang.
+Accordingly, an $(\BE,\fs)$-composition series (in the sense of \cref{def:E-s-notions}) is more general than a `composition series' in the sense of Wang--Wei--Zhang--Zhang.
 An extriangulated category is Jordan-H{\"{o}}lder and length in our sense if and only if it satisfies the `Jordan-H{\"{o}}lder property' defined in \cite[Def.\ 3.1]{WWZZ} if one chooses $\X$ to be the collection of $(\BE,\fs)$-simple objects. \end{remark}

-\begin{example} Suppose \((\A,\BE,\fs)\) is an abelian category.
-Then the notions defined in \cref{def:E-s-notions} are equivalent to the classical ones for \(\A\).
-That is, an object in \(\A\) is simple if and only if it is \((\BE,\fs)\)-simple, etc. \end{example}
+\begin{example} Suppose $(\A,\BE,\fs)$ is an abelian category.
+Then the notions defined in \cref{def:E-s-notions} are equivalent to the classical ones for $\A$.
+That is, an object in $\A$ is simple if and only if it is $(\BE,\fs)$-simple, etc. \end{example}

-\begin{example} Suppose \((\A,\BE,\fs)\) is an exact category $(\A,\mathscr{E})$.
+\begin{example} Suppose $(\A,\BE,\fs)$ is an exact category $(\A,\mathscr{E})$.
 Then the notions in \cref{def:E-s-notions}\ref{item:E-s-subobject}--\ref{item:E-s-simple} agree with those defined in \cite[Defs.\ 3.1, 3.3]{BHLR}. \end{example}

 Since we cannot formally call a zero object in an additive category simple, we make the following definition.